dotnet/dotNext/docs/features/reflection/delegate.md

 Common Language Runtime supports [open and closed delegates](https://docs.microsoft.com/en-us/dotnet/api/system.delegate.createdelegate#System_Delegate_CreateDelegate_System_Type_System_Object_System_String_System_Boolean_) but there is no native support of them at syntax level in C#.
 Java supports [method references](https://docs.oracle.com/javase/tutorial/java/javaOO/methodreferences.html) to do that.
 C# syntactically supports closed delegate based created from instance method or open delegate created from static method.

 Additionally, there is no way to create a delegate instance from property getter, index property or overloaded implicit/explicit type cast operator.
 [DelegateHelpers](../../api/DelegateHelpers.yml) class offers two methods to provide necessary syntactic sugar:
-* `CreateOpenDelegate` to create open delegate based on instance method, property, indexer
+* `CreateOpenDelegate` to create open delegate based on instance method, property, indexer, or overloaded operator
-* `CreateClosedDelegateFactory` to create closed delegate based on static method, indexer, or overloaded type cast operator
+* `CreateClosedDelegateFactory` to create closed delegate based on static method, indexer, or overloaded operator

 # Open Delegates
 Open delegate allows to pass **this** argument explicitly.
 The only way to do that in C# is to use lambda expression or static method to express this capability: